oracle/accelerated-data-science/docs/source/user_guide/large_language_model/retrieval.rst

 OpenSearchVectorSearch Serialization
 ------------------------------------

 langchain does not automatically support serialization of ``OpenSearchVectorSearch``.
 However, ADS provides a way to serialize ``OpenSearchVectorSearch``.
-To serialize ``OpenSearchVectorSearch``, you need to use environment variables to pass in the credentials.
+To serialize ``OpenSearchVectorSearch``, you need to use environment variables to store the credentials.
 The following variables can be passed in through the corresponding environment variables:

 - http_auth: (``OCI_OPENSEARCH_USERNAME``, ``OCI_OPENSEARCH_PASSWORD``)
 - verify_certs: ``OCI_OPENSEARCH_VERIFY_CERTS``